Parenting 101: Director vs. Leader.

 Here’s the Problem where Emerges:

 The Director’s role appears to be needed.
 That’s right!
-When directing early on, it appears to produce results the children actually seem to listen to the Director, and progress is made.
+When directing early on, it appears to produce results the children seem to listen to the Director, and progress is made.
 Things keep moving forward.
 Life appears to be good.
 But through the eyes of time, we noticed that where the Director starts to lose power and influence.

 As children age, we noticed that the children who are “directed” the most seem to become more dependent on their parents rather than more independent.
 The problem becomes evident when the twelve-year-old has to be asked ten times to brush their teeth.
 We also see competent children become more and more helpless seeming to forget the most basics lessons they have learned.
-Many times these ‘over-directed’ children appear absolutely helpless and unable to make a decision without mom or dad telling them what to do next.
+Many times these ‘over directed children appear helpless and unable to decide without mom or dad telling them what to do next.

 The Director’s weakness shows up early on and is more obvious with the more strong-willed or challenging child who resits the Director and begins to create an escalating series of “stand-offs.”
 Where the Director’s power is tested.
 Bottom line: no independence is nurtured under the director.

 Instead Of A Director, Children Need Leadership.

 Good leaders display several qualities that separate them from poor leaders.

 First, they live by examples.
 They are excellent models who walk their talk.
 They don’t yell at others and expect others to remain calm.
 They don’t preach one message and yet do another.
 Leaders are good examples for their followers.
 Leaders also create a positive vision and can keep their focus there.

 Families need parents who have a vision of just how good the family can be.
 How much can they contribute to their community?
 How hard can they work on the soccer field?
-How much love is possible when you really commit your life to it?
+How much love is possible when you commit your life to it?

 Good leaders bring a vision of possibility into the home and inspire their children to become better.